jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 Three scenarios where configuration becomes unavailable:

-1. The organisation ID is no longer licenced
+1. The organisation ID is no longer licensed
 2. The device is offline for an extended period
 3. The EMM/DPC is sending blank/malformed configurations without admin input